Drupal.

 Open source with active community – No license fees, no vendor lock-in

-Canvas (Experience Builder) – New visual editor that dramatically improves the editor experience
+Canvas (Experience Builder) – Visual editor mature in 2026; editor experience comparable to SaaS competitors

 Who uses Drupal?